Navigate to our DX Training Video guide for further visual guidance.

 Purpose

-When to Use Location Page
+When to use Location Pages

 This content type works well when you need to share details about a physical location, such as: